Multi-Domain Supervised Contrastive Learning for UAV Radio-Frequency Open-Set Recognition: Open-set Recognition

 \subsection{IG-OpenMax}

-Open-RFNet implements the IG-OpenMax algorithm to detect the illegal UAVs, which is an improvement of the G-OpenMax algorithm.
-Similar to the G-OpenMax algorithm, the IG-OpenMax algorithm also introduces the unknown class sample data during the training of closed-set recognition by providing explicit probability estimation for the unknown classes.
-The explicit representation of the unknown classes enables the classifier to leverage the knowledge of both the known and the unknown samples to locate decision boundaries, thereby achieving more distinct differentiation between the known and the unknown classes.
-To facilitate the representation, we use Open-RFNet-B to denote the Open-RFNet with the basic OpenMax algorithm, Open-RFNet-G to represent the Open-RFNet with G-OpenMax algorithm, and Open-RFNet to express the Open-RFNet with IG-OpenMax algorithm.
-The specific steps are shown in Fig. \ref{fig_1}.
-Specifically, it first uses a conditional deep convolutional generative adversarial network (cDCGAN) to generate a large number of samples based on the known class data, which are then input into the Open-RFNet-B for the closed-set recognition testing.
-The misclassified samples form simulated unknown classes.
-Subsequently, the closed-set Open-RFNet is trained by using both the simulated unknown classes and known class.
-Unlike the traditional G-OpenMax algorithm, the proposed IG-OpenMax algorithm adopts a strategy of freezing the feature extraction part and only retraining the classification head.
+Open-RFNet implements the IG-OpenMax algorithm to detect illegal UAVs, which is an improved version of the G-OpenMax algorithm.
+Similar to G-OpenMax, the IG-OpenMax algorithm also introduces unknown class sample data during closed-set recognition training by providing explicit probability estimation for the unknown classes.
+The explicit representation of unknown classes enables the classifier to leverage the knowledge of both known and unknown samples to locate decision boundaries more effectively, thereby achieving clearer differentiation between known and unknown classes.
+Specifically, a conditional deep convolutional generative adversarial network (cDCGAN) is first employed to synthesize labeled samples for each known class.
+Given a random noise vector $z$ and the encoded label information $e_g(y)$ of a known class $y \in \mathcal{Y}_K$, the generator produces

+where $G$ is the generator model, $z$ is sampled from a prior distribution, and $e_g(y)$ denotes the label embedding used for conditioning.
+All such generated labeled samples form the synthetic dataset

+These generated samples are then fed into the baseline model Open-RFNet-C with classifier $f_C(\cdot)$ for closed-set evaluation.
+The subset of generated samples that are misclassified by Open-RFNet-C is collected as simulated unknown samples:

+These misclassified samples serve as approximations to real unknown class data and are used to expand the open-set training set:

+Unlike the traditional G-OpenMax algorithm, the proposed IG-OpenMax freezes the feature extraction part of Open-RFNet-C and only retrains the classification head.
+This design is adopted because retraining the entire network would destroy the original feature distribution, causing the generated samples to deviate from real unknown class samples in the new feature space.

 After training the classier, the prediction results of the known and unknown class samples from Open-RFNet are fed into the OpenMax layer to obtain the open-set recognition result.
 Specifically, for each known category $j$, we first calculate the activation vectors (AV) of all training samples that are correctly recognized as this classification, as follows